zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 Couple tips for foaming.
 Do not use the “Big Gap Filler” unless you want foam bellowing out of the gaps 12 hours later.
 It just expands too much relative to what you spray.
 Makes it difficult to control.
 Instead, use the step down: “Gap and Crack Filler”.

 Also, avoid foaming during cold weather (or at least use a heater for the entirety of foaming).
-It won’t setup properly and then 2 months later, when it gets warmer, you’ll find foam oozing out of your woodwork.
+If it's too cold the foam won’t setup properly and then 2 months later, when it gets warmer, you’ll find foam oozing out of your woodwork.

 Lastly, if you have REALLY big open gaps to fill, foam about a third or half of the depth and let it it dry.
 Once it dries, foam the rest.
 If you don’t do this, the weight of the foam will just push out onto your floor and cause a huge mess.